ROMANS 8:

 Spirit's presence within you.

-that salvation has never taken place.
+salvation has never taken place.

 Well, for the Christian, that’s good news.